ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**Individual Political Extinction through the Criminal Division for Persons Holding Political Positions**
+**A graphical overview of the institutional, discursive, and behavioural architecture**
-0018 – The Supreme Court as Terminal Node
+0023 – System Map: The Constitutional Mechanics of Thailand (2021–2026)

 ## 📚 About the Observatory